Tips to Create Knock Out Container Gardens

 How to Lighten Containers:

 Although newer containers are losing weight with new materials.
 They can get heavy once loaded with plants, soil and water.
 To lighten up your pots, bunch up newspapers and put them in the bottom of the containers.
 Not only will this act as drainage for your plants, it will decompose naturally and use less soil.
-I’ve also heard you can fill the bottom of tall planters with pine bark much, rigid packing styrofoam or plastic bottles.
+You can also fill the bottom of tall planters with pine bark mulch, rigid packing styrofoam, or plastic bottles.
+Just make sure you have enough soil on top of the “filler” material to support a healthy root system.

 How to Move Containers:

 Use plant stands with wheels to easily move containers.
-Not only will wheels protect your floors inside, it will also help you arrange the containers without strain.
+Not only will wheels protect your floors inside, it also helps you arrange the containers without strain.
+Alternatively, you can add a cut piece of felt under your indoor planter pots for easy sliding on hard floors.

 How to Add Drainage: